Last Updated: June 2026 12 min read

 Quick Answer

 Can you sell an inherited house in Florida without probate?
 Sometimes.
-If the property was in a living trust, had a transfer-on-death deed, or was jointly owned with right of survivorship, you skip probate entirely.
-Otherwise you'll need probate first—but you can still sell during the process.
-Most inherited homes sell within 60-90 days with a cash buyer, and Florida's stepped-up basis rule means you likely owe zero capital gains tax.
+If the property was in a living trust, had a Lady Bird deed, or was jointly owned with right of survivorship, you skip probate entirely.
+Otherwise you'll need probate first, but you can still sell during the process.
+Many inherited homes can sell during probate after the right authority is in place.
+If the home sells near its date-of-death value, the stepped-up basis can may reduce capital gains tax depending on basis and the facts.

 When Is Probate Required to Sell an Inherited House?

-In Florida, probate is required whenever real property is titled solely in the name of the deceased person.
-The probate court must appoint a personal representative who has legal authority to sign the deed and transfer ownership.
+In Florida, probate is often required when real property is titled solely in the name of the deceased person and there is no non-probate transfer path.
+The probate court may need to appoint a personal representative who has legal authority to sign the deed and transfer ownership.

 This is different from simply "being named in the will."
-Even if the will says "I leave my house to my daughter," that daughter cannot sign a deed until the court formally appoints a personal representative and authorizes the sale.
-For a deep dive into the court process, see our complete Florida probate guide.
+Even if the will says "I leave my house to my daughter," the title company may still need court authority before that person can sign a deed.
+For more detail on the court process, see our complete Florida probate guide.

 The good news: not every inherited house requires probate.